fortyoneplustwo/notestamp/README.md

   }
    ```

-# How to integrate your custom media component?
+# How to integrate your custom media component
 - Build your custom media component as a React component with a `forward ref`.
 - Within your component, implement a `controller` object and point the `ref` to it.
 This `controller` enables the application to communicate with your component for synchronizing with notes.